romkatv/gitstatus/README.md

 ## Compiling

 There are prebuilt `gitstatusd` binaries in [bin](https://github.com/romkatv/gitstatus/tree/master/bin).
-When using ZSH bindings privided by `gitstatus.plugin.zsh`, the right binary for your architecture is picked up automatically.
+When using ZSH bindings provided by `gitstatus.plugin.zsh`, the right binary for your architecture is picked up automatically.

 If precompiled binaries don't work for you, you'll need to get your hands dirty.